The Psychology of Word-of-Mouth Marketing: Why People Share and How Brands Benefit

 People share what makes them look good.
 This isn’t shallow — it’s human nature.
 If someone is the first to find out about a cool new company before anyone’s ever heard of them, tells a friend about a useful resource, or shares valuable information that will benefit others, they build up social capital.

-The ask itself is also heavily influenced by the psychology of word of mouth marketing, which typically features customers as the discoverer, the expert, or the helper friend.
+The ask itself is also heavily influenced by the psychology of word-of-mouth marketing, which typically features customers as the discoverer, the expert, or the helper friend.
 Products that make people feel ‘in the know’ or like they are being generous in the sharing are more likely to spread organically.

 The Social Mechanics of Sharing